praydog/uevr-docs/src/README.md

 ### Synchronized Sequential

 This is the first alternative option that should be used if Native Stereo is not working as expected or you are encountering graphical bugs.
+It should be noted that this mode gives worse performance than Native Stereo.

 A form of AFR.
 Can fix many rendering bugs that are introduced with Native Stereo.
 Renders two frames **sequentially** in a **synchronized** fashion on the same engine tick.